Gravitational collapse in the AdS background and the black hole formation: introduction

-Studying the thermalization in AdS/CFT needs to choose some states which are far-from-equilibrium.
-On the gravity side, a dynamical AdS black hole generally provides such an example.
-To this aim, we need to model a dynamical AdS black hole in gravity.
-Ashtekar and Krishnan have presented a well-defined quantity for the dynamical black hole boundary and its area law which can be applied to a non-flat background such as FRW \cite{taghizadeh} or AdS.
-Now, there has been some attempts to build AdS black holes \cite{Maeda, ads-bh}, non of them considering the dynamical perspectives of a dynamical black hole within AdS.
-Recall that, in the case of a dynamical black hole, the definition of mass is not trivial \cite{taghizadeh-mass} and not unique.
-The black hole radiation temperature which is crucial in the CFT thermalization temperature is attributed to the apparent horizon and not to the event horizon \cite{radiation, Das}.
-The question of the scalar field collapse in the AdS background has been recently studied in \cite{Garfinkle, Bin Wu, Bhattacharyya, Maliborskis, J. Jalmuzna, scalar-collapse}. \\ We are interested in the dynamical case of the collapse of a massless scalar field coupled to gravity in the Poincaré patch of the Schwarzschild-AdS space time.
 In section II, we present the metric and the equations of motion in addition to the details of the numerics involved.
-Section III is devoted to different aspects of the dynamical behavior of the model such as the mass and energy density.
-Both narrow and broad waves are considered.
+Section III is devoted to different aspects of the dynamical behavior of the model such as the mass and energy density, considering both narrow and broad waves.
 In the case of broad waves, a two stage collapse solution is found similar to \cite{Bin Wu}.
-In the case of narrow waves, two sets of initial conditions are discussed.
+In the case of narrow waves, two sets of initial conditions which are discussed are AdS vacuum and AdS with initial black hole.
 Quasi-local Misner-Sharp mass for this space time is presented and its evolution is studied by plotting its behavior for different times.
 It is shown that the space is asymptotically AdS.
 It is also demonstrated that the space time is divided into three regions.
 In section IV, we plot the evolution of metric functions to show how the black hole forms.
 By evolving the equations for longer times we study apparent horizon formation.
-It is shown that it approaches the AdS black hole as one expects.
+We show that it approaches the AdS black hole horizon as one expects.
 Different quantities of interest such as event horizon radius and black hole temperature are computed.
 We then conclude in section V.